maubanel/UE5-Blueprints/orbiting-actors-ii/README.md

 ##### `Step 10.`\|`ITB`| :large_blue_diamond:

 Now go into the game and don't assign a target, just run it as is.
-You should see the red message **Target is Invalid** appears when you *run* the game.
+You should see the message **Target is Invalid** appears when you *run* the game.

 ![run debug in game](images/RedDebugInGame.png)